krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 __S3 MFA delete for bucket__: must aws cli and you must have MFA on for your aws user.

 __VPC Gateway Endpoint for S3__
 - only S3 and DynamoDB
 - no additional cost
 - integrates directly into VPC route table (creates entry)

 __S3 Access Point__
+- Instead of giving every application direct access to the same bucket with complicated policies, you create multiple access points, each with its own permissions and network controls.
+- An S3 Access Point is a custom doorway into an S3 bucket with its own permissions and network rules
 - you can always use url to s3
 - S3 access point help you to control who and how they can access S3 bucket
 - Useful if bucket is accessed from many (like 500) applications/users  (doing it in bucket policy will be complex)